County commissioners delay consideration of new events center in China Grove - Salisbury Post

 “I appreciate what you’re saying.
 I have grandkids too.
 I live on the property.
 I’m certainly not trying to have that type of environment myself,” Springs said.
 “The events that are going to be hosted will be planned and controlled.
 About 80% of the events I plan on hosting are for children.”

-Along with weddings, Springs said that other events she would host at the property might be picnics for veterans, Easter egg hunts and Christmas celebrations.
-Springs said that the venue would be alcohol- and smoke-free, but it was pointed out by Wyke and confirmed by Rowan County Attorney Jay Dees that her rule against those wouldn’t necessarily prevent wedding guests from getting their own permits for alcohol.
+Along with weddings, Springs said other events she would host at the property might be picnics for veterans, Easter egg hunts and Christmas celebrations.
+Springs said the venue would be alcohol- and smoke-free, but it was pointed out by Wyke and confirmed by Rowan County Attorney Jay Dees that her rule against those wouldn’t necessarily prevent wedding guests from getting their own permits for alcohol.

 Once Springs and her neighbors voiced their opinions, commissioners debated the request.

-Commissioner Judy Klusman said that she believed the property, zoned rural agriculture, should be rezoned as commercial, business, industrial since there is a commercial business on the adjacent lot.
+Commissioner Judy Klusman said she believed the property, zoned rural agriculture, should be rezoned as commercial, business, industrial since there is a commercial business on the adjacent lot.
 Klusman also expressed concerns about increased runoff generated by more development at the property.

-Commissioner Craig Pierce said that the event center is “just not a good fit for the neighborhood” and that it would be “detrimental to the people who live there.”
-Commissioner Jim Greene shared in that sentiment and said that the event center doesn’t “conform with the surrounding area very well.”
-Commissioner Mike Caskey raised other cautions.
+Commissioner Craig Pierce said the event center is “just not a good fit for the neighborhood” and it would be “detrimental to the people who live there.”

+Commissioner Jim Greene shared in that sentiment and said the event center doesn’t “conform with the surrounding area very well.”

-“My main concern, having driven up and down that road, I just don’t know if that road can handle events out there,” Caksey said.
+“My main concern, having driven up and down that road, I just don’t know if that road can handle events out there,” Caskey said.

 As commissioners prepared to vote on the request, they decided instead to table the discussion until a future meeting.
-Chairman Greg Edds told Springs that the option was still available for her to withdraw her request.
-Dees said that he and Rowan County Assistant Planning Director Shane Stewart will follow up with Springs about her request this week.
+Chairman Greg Edds told Springs the option was still available for her to withdraw her request.
+Dees said he and Rowan County Assistant Planning Director Shane Stewart will follow up with Springs about her request this week.

 At the conclusion of the quasi-judicial hearing, Edds had a few words for those who spoke.